smartDIYs/smartdiys_creator_manual_en/manual/names.md

 - Scaling tools: You can manipulate the display area of the graphic area.

 ## Item list
-Add Item: Click to display a menu and you can add items to the project.
+Click "Add Item" button to display a menu and you can add items to the project.
 - Select File: Add a local file.
 - From Catalog: Adds figures etc. provided in this software.
 - Text Item: Create and add text objects.